 Is autonomous driving legal in China?

 Yes, with significant conditions.
-Twenty-three cities have legalized L3 autonomous driving on designated roads.
-L4 robotaxis operate under commercial permits in select cities including Wuhan, Beijing, and Shenzhen.
+Multiple Chinese cities allow L3 testing or pilot operation on designated roads, while L4 robotaxis operate under commercial permits in select cities including Wuhan, Beijing, and Shenzhen.
 However, there is no unified national law.
-The Supreme Court ruled in February 2026 that drivers remain legally responsible even when autonomous systems are engaged, which limits the practical value of L3 permits.
+Public reporting on court guidance indicates drivers can remain legally responsible even when autonomous systems are engaged, which limits the practical value of L3 permits.

 What is the difference between L2+ and L3 autonomous driving?